Kothamalli thogayal, a finger licking chutney with fresh coriander leaves and lentils. A delicious accompaniment with rice.Jump to Recipe

 - Indian style mixie or any heavy blender

-- 3 tbsp urad dal/black gram dal/Uluntham paruppuu
+- 3 tablespoon urad dal/black gram dal/Uluntham paruppuu

 - 6 nos red chilies